 When a radiator gets very old, it may no longer be able to dissipate heat.
 Modern units are manufactured from plastic and aluminium, the latter of which can corrode over time, meaning the radiator no longer dissipates heat.
 The radiator may not leak and otherwise look to be in good condition, but if it your radiator is overheating and cannot remove heat, your engine will suffer.

 Head gasket starting to blow

 While replacing your radiator is costly, fixing a faulty head gasket is even more so.
 The engine will need to be stripped down, rebuilt and reinstalled, which may cost up to £1,000 - more than some cars are worth in their entirety.

-Before getting your engine stripped down, it's sensible to carry out a combustion leak test so you know for sure if the head gasket is leaking.
+Before getting your engine stripped down, it's sensible to carry out a combustion leak test so you know for sure if a leaking head gasket is why your car is overheating.
 This involves adding a special blue liquid to a plastic tube, which is attached to the radiator.
 The engine is turned over and if the liquid turns yellow, you have a head gasket leak.
 Your local garage will perform this test before suggesting the engine is stripped down.